-3.1 Stormwater Program
+3.2 Stormwater Sampling Program

-Prior to the sampling event, SWCA acquired laboratory sample kits and prepared them for use in the field.
+Prior to each sampling event, SWCA acquired laboratory sample kits and prepared them for use in the field.
 All other sampling and safety supplies were kept stocked and ready for mobilization in the event a storm occurred.
 SWCA monitored weather forecasts on a regular basis to determine if teams would be mobilized for a potential sampling event.
-Prior to mobilization, many other logistical concerns were addressed including, but not limited to, personnel availability, safety, staging area reservation, vehicle availability, and laboratory notifications.
+Prior to mobilization, many logistical concerns had to be addressed, including but not limited to personnel availability, safety, staging area reservation, vehicle availability, sonde rental, and laboratory notifications.

-3.2 Surface Water Passive Sampling Program
+3.3 Surface Water Passive Sampling Program

-SWCA acquired PDSs from the contract laboratory approximately two weeks prior to each sampling event.
-SWCA constructed sample deployment devices in 2014, and constructed additional deployment devices in 2016 and 2017 to replace devices lost or damaged in the field.
+SWCA acquired PDS from the contract laboratory approximately two weeks prior to each sampling event.
+SWCA constructed sample deployment devices in 2014 and constructed additional deployment devices in 2016, 2017, and 2018 to replace devices lost or damaged in the field.
 Prior to each deployment, SWCA decontaminated the devices and placed them inside clean plastic bags.

-3.3 Polar Organic Chemical Integrated Sampling Program
+3.4 Polar Organic Chemical Integrated Sampling Program

-SWCA acquired POCIS from the contract laboratory approximately two weeks prior to each sampling event.
-SWCA constructed sample deployment devices in January 2017, and constructed additional deployment devices in 2017 to replace devices lost or damaged in the field.
-Prior to each deployment, SWCA decontaminated the devices and placed them inside clean plastic bags.
+SWCA acquired POCIS from the contract laboratory approximately one week prior to each sampling event.
+The POCIS were shipped to SWCA in cans filled with argon gas.
+SWCA constructed sample deployment devices in January 2017 and constructed additional deployment devices in 2018 to replace devices lost or damaged in the field.
+Because the deployment device at location HCS460 was tampered with in February and June 2018, SWCA began using two stainless-steel colanders to serve as an encasement to hold the POCIS.
+The colander encasement was locked onto a chain with buoys that spans the Comal River above the tube chute.
+In the San Marcos Springs complex, the colander encasement was locked onto the PDS deployment device.
+Prior to each deployment, SWCA decontaminated the colanders and placed them inside clean plastic bags.